+An evident conclusion could be drawn from the $\chi^{2}_{r}$ distribution (Figure~\ref{fig:chi2_r}): the mode coupling model is not accurate enough to quantitatively explain the circular polarization of most chosen pulses, with $\lg\chi_{r}^{2}$ significantly deviating from 0.

-To explore whether the properties of $V/P$ - $\nu$ curve affect the goodness of parameter constraint, firstly we draw the correlations between the standard deviations $\sigma_{P,\Theta}$ of the posterior PDFs of five parameters, and the largest absolute $V/P$ values ($|V/P|_{max}$).
-For each pulse, we also calculate the standard deviations of $V/P$ values on each longitude, and obtain the largest one $\sigma(V/P)_{\mathrm{max}}$ out of three longitudes.
+To explore whether the properties of the $V/P$ - $\nu$ curve affect the goodness of parameter constraint, first we drew a correlations between the standard deviations, $\sigma_{P,\Theta}$, of the posterior PDFs of five parameters and the largest absolute $V/P$ values ($|V/P|_{max}$).
+For each pulse, we also calculated the standard deviations of $V/P$ values on each longitude and obtained the largest one $\sigma(V/P)_{\mathrm{max}}$ out of three longitudes.
 The correlations between $\sigma_{P,\Theta}$ and $\sigma(V/P)_{\mathrm{max}}$ are also plotted.
 The results for B0301$+$19 are shown in Figure~\ref{fig:corr_sigma}.
-A larger circular polarization fraction, or a higher varying circular polarization spectrum, tend to constrain the parameters more tightly.
-We quantify the monotonic dependence between $|V/P|_{max}$ (and $\sigma(V/P)_{\mathrm{max}}$) and $\sigma_{P,\Theta}$ using the Spearman rank correlation coefficient $\rho$.
-To account for the non-uniform sampling in A, we assess the statistical significance via a permutation test, in which the $\sigma_{P,\Theta}$ values are randomly shuffled while keeping $|V/P|_{max}$ (and $\sigma(V/P)_{\mathrm{max}}$) fixed.
-We use a p-value to describe the probability of achieving a more negative $\rho$ in the permutation test.
+A larger circular polarization fraction or a higher varying circular polarization spectrum tend to constrain the parameters more tightly.
+We quantified the monotonic dependence between $|V/P|_{max}$ (and $\sigma(V/P)_{\mathrm{max}}$) and $\sigma_{P,\Theta}$ using the Spearman rank correlation coefficient, $\rho$.
+To account for the nonuniform sampling in A, we assessed the statistical significance via a permutation test, in which the $\sigma_{P,\Theta}$ values are randomly shuffled while keeping $|V/P|_{max}$ (and $\sigma(V/P)_{\mathrm{max}}$) fixed.
+We used a p-value to describe the probability of achieving a more negative $\rho$ in the permutation test.
 The p-value $p$ is computed as $(k+1)/(N_{\mathrm{perm}}+1)$, where $k$ is the number of permuted samples yielding a correlation coefficient more extreme than the observed one, and $N_{\mathrm{perm}}$ is the number of times of permutation.
 The $\rho$ and $p$ are marked in all panels of Figure~\ref{fig:corr_sigma}.
 The observed correlation is found to be significantly more negative than expected under the null hypothesis of no correlation.